 Rachel Ellis: 0428 311 534

-These works are currently hanging out at The Hub Espresso Bar and Eatery in Bathurst.
+These works are currently bring exhibited at The Hub Espresso Bar and Eatery in Bathurst.
 If you're in town make sure you swing by and check them out.
 You'll find The Hub at 52 Keppel Street.

 Two parts flower